auraphp/Aura.Di/README.md

         return $di->newInstance('example\package\Foo');
     });

 Note that we use `lazyGet()` for the injection.
-As with constructor params, we could tell the class to use a new `Database` object instead of the shared one in the `Container`:
+As with constructor params, we could tell the class to use a new `Database` object instead of the shared one in the `Manager`:

     <?php
     // after construction, call Foo::setDb() and inject a service object.